Adopted Pedestrian Zone Legislation, Ordinance 124770 (May 11, 2015)

 On January 13, 2015, Mayor Murray sent changes about pedestrian retail areas (pedestrian zones), along with a Director’s Report, to the City Council for consideration.
-We'll brief the Council’s Planning Land Use and Sustainability (PLUS) Committee in early 2015.
-We welcome your comments on our proposed legislation.
-Please email them to email@example.com.
+We briefed the Council’s Planning Land Use and Sustainability (PLUS) Committee in early 2015.

 State Environmental Policy Act (SEPA) Review Draft: